Where are the best places in the state of Oregon?

 One of Canby’s main attractions is the Clackamas County Fairgrounds, where Clackamas County hosts its annual Fair and Rodeo (Seems fitting to me that Clackamas County has an annual rodeo).

-There you have our set of the best places to live in Oregon.
-Oak Hills made a strong showing to take in the overall number one spot.
+Lake Oswego made a strong showing to take in the overall number one spot for 2018.

 Best Towns To Live In Oregon